 “You will see it there some day,” I replied with firm conviction.

 Farrar’s unflappable (some would say unfeminine) self-confidence must have been a sight to behold, even in an art form famous for its egos.
-But that confidence wasn’t misplaced.
+But her confidence wasn’t misplaced.
 Geraldine Farrar was exactly right: not only would she soon see her name on the Met’s billboards, she would eventually become one of the greatest operatic performers of her age.

 Geraldine Farrar was born in Melrose, Massachusetts, on 28 February 1882, a year after her parents’ wedding.
 Her father Sidney was a haberdashery store-owner and later the first baseman for the Philadelphia Phillies, and her eighteen-year-old mother Henrietta was the musically inclined daughter of a violin teacher.
 Both Farrars sang in the choir of the First Universalist Church of Melrose.
 So it was only natural that their only child would develop an interest in music.
 As a toddler, little Geraldine banged on piano keys and sang barrel organ airs.
 At three she sang at her first concert at church.
-When she finished, she walked to the edge of the platform and asked her mother, “Did I do it well, mamma?”
+When she finished, she walked to the edge of the platform and asked, “Did I do it well, mamma?”
 Her audience was entranced by her moxie.